 Knowing which airports are best to fly out of is one way to streamline your travel.
 But you can also get more for your money with an airline miles or travel rewards card.
 In this section, we’ll share a few of our favorites.
 For full details, be sure to check the card agreements, and if you haven’t checked your credit score, you can visit Credit.com to access two of them for free.
 Checking your score will not harm it in any way.

 Our Picks for the Best Travel Rewards Cards

-Card Highlights: Members earn an unlimited two miles for every dollar spent, meaning 100 miles are equivalent to $1 in travel rewards.
-There’s a $0 intro for first year; $59 after that.
+Card Highlights: Members earn an unlimited 2X miles for every dollar spent, meaning 100 miles are equivalent to $1 in travel rewards.
+Plus earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture.
+There’s an annual fee of $0 intro for first year; $95 after that.